-If you want to burn up to 25% more fat during your workout, have a drink of matcha green tea immediately beforehand.
+If you want to burn up to 25 per cent more fat, have a drink of matcha green tea immediately before your workout.

-Matcha green tea is already extremely popular in Japan, and is set apart from most teas because the chloropyhll-packed leaves are ground into a powder rather than steeped, so you get the full effects of its many health properties.
+Already popular in Japan, matcha is set apart from most teas because the chloropyhll-packed leaves are ground into a powder rather than steeped, so you get the full effects of its many health properties.

 Drinking the tea (also available in tablet form) supercharges your metabolism (even at rest) with a powerful suite of antioxidants, fibre, amino acids and caffeine.
 In addition to increasing your fat-burning rate, matcha lowers bad cholesterol and combats inflammation.